dominicfallows/dominicfallows/README.md

-## Hi, I'm Dominic, a Technical Lead and Senior Developer for web, mobile and cloud apps.
-I'm an experienced senior developer, leader and life-long enthusiast of technology, software engineering and business.
+## Hi, I'm Dominic, an experienced technical leader and senior software engineer for cross-platform web, mobile, desktop and cloud apps, products and teams.
+I’m a life-long enthusiast of technology, software engineering and business.

-I have been working in technology and business for over 16 years and have a proven track record in using latest technologies to develop and deliver web, mobile and cloud solutions.
+I have been working in technology and business for over 18 years and have a proven track record in using latest technologies to develop and deliver cross-platform web, mobile, desktop and cloud solutions.

 ### I create tools and experiences for people